How to Sleep Better in a Hotel

 That includes a consistent bedtime, if possible.

-You can’t bring your own bed to your hotel, but you can certainly take your own pillow along.
+You may not be able to bring your own bed to your hotel, but you can certainly take your own pillow along.
 You might even take it one step further by making the hotel room feel more familiar.

 “Bring a small item from your bedroom such as a tiny picture frame you might have on your nightstand, your alarm clock or a book you are currently reading,” suggests Carroll.
 “If you wake up in the night and your brain registers a familiar item, it helps it to feel safe and can assist with sleep.”

-You’ve heard this before, but screens can really wreak havoc on your ability to wind down for some shut eye.
+You’ve heard this before, but screen time before bed may interfere with your quality of sleep and ability to wind down for some shut eye.
 It’s especially important to unplug when you’re trying to relax somewhere new.

 “It’s easy to fall into the temptation of browsing through cable or your phone in a hotel room, but it can harm your sleep quality,” says Dr. Weiss.
 Blame it on the blue light, which hinders melatonin production.